Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Impact

-GOAL 3: GOOD HEALTH AND WELL-BEING
+- GOAL 3: GOOD HEALTH AND WELL-BEING

-Ensuring healthy lives and promoting the well-being for all at all ages is essential to sustainable development. -
+Ensuring healthy lives and promoting the well-being of all at all ages is essential to sustainable development. - GOAL 6: CLEAN WATER AND SANITATION

-Clean, accessible water for all is an essential part of the world we want to live in. -
+Clean, accessible water for all is an essential part of the world we want to live in. - GOAL 8: DECENT WORK AND ECONOMIC GROWTH

-Sustainable economic growth will require societies to create the conditions that allow people to have quality jobs. -
+Sustainable economic growth will require societies to create the conditions that allow people to have quality jobs. - GOAL 9: INDUSTRY, INNOVATION, AND INFRASTRUCTURE

-Investments in infrastructure are crucial to achieving sustainable development. -
+Investments in infrastructure are crucial to achieving sustainable development. - GOAL 11: SUSTAINABLE CITIES AND COMMUNITIES

-There needs to be a future in which cities provide opportunities for all, with access to basic services, energy, housing, transportation and more. -
+There needs to be a future in which cities provide opportunities for all, with access to basic services, energy, housing, transportation, and other essential resources. - GOAL 12: RESPONSIBLE CONSUMPTION AND PRODUCTION Responsible Production and Consumption

-GOAL 14: LIFE BELOW WATER
+- GOAL 14: LIFE BELOW WATER

 Careful management of this essential global resource is a key feature of a sustainable future.

-Relevant considerations for the challenge/ the theme
+Relevant Considerations for the Challenge/ the Theme

 - An evolutionary approach to the vehicle route planning in e-waste mobile collection on demand (2021)